Spacetime Instability and Quantum Gravity as Low Energy Effective Field Theory: Quantum gravitational instabilities of spacetime

-In this section, we investigate the spacetime instability using the gravitational effective action of Eq.~(\ref{eq:gravity}) and Eq.~(\ref{eq:higher}).
-The higher-derivative correction terms modify the Einstein's equations and destabilize the classical solutions of the spacetime even for the small Hubble perturbations~\cite{Horowitz:1978fq, RandjbarDaemi:1981wd,Jordan:1987wd,Suen:1989bg,Suen:1988uf}.
-Although the higher-derivative curvatures are expressed as the Planck-suppressed operators, they non-trivially affect the spacetime through differential equations of the system.
-Here, we investigate the instability for the gravitational system with various conditions and seek the stability condition for the FLRW spacetime.
+In this section, we will consider spacetime instability using the effective action~(\ref{eq:effective}) or (\ref{eq:gravity}) and (\ref{eq:higher}) of the gravity at the one-loop level.
+The higher-derivative terms modify the Einstein's equations and destabilize classical solutions of the spacetime even for the small perturbations.
+Here, we investigate the instabilities for the FLRW spacetime with various conditions and seek the stability condition.